alex-bellon/wikipedia/README.md

 - [Eddy current](https://en.wikipedia.org/wiki/Eddy_current) -  Loops of electrical current induced within conductors by a changing magnetic field in the conductor according to Faraday's law of induction.
 - [Faraday Cage](https://en.wikipedia.org/wiki/Faraday_cage) - An enclosure used to block electromagnetic fields.
 - [The many-worlds interpretation](https://en.wikipedia.org/wiki/Many-worlds_interpretation) is an interpretation of quantum mechanics that asserts that the universal wavefunction is objectively real, and that there is no wavefunction collapse.
 This implies that all possible outcomes of quantum measurements are physically realized in some "world" or universe.
+- [Quantum Zeno effect](https://en.wikipedia.org/wiki/Quantum_Zeno_effect) is a feature of quantum-mechanical systems allowing a particle's time evolution to be arrested by measuring it frequently enough with respect to some chosen measurement setting.

 ### Psychology
 - [Confirmation bias](https://en.wikipedia.org/wiki/Confirmation_bias) - the tendency to search for, interpret, favor, and recall information in a way that confirms one's preexisting beliefs or hypotheses.